jasonbcodd/fastapi-injectable/README.md

 ### Generator Dependencies with Cleanup

-When working with generator dependencies that require cleanup (like database connections or file handles), `fastapi-injectable` provides built-in support for controlling dependency lifecycles and proper resource management by using cleanup functions.
+When working with generator dependencies that require cleanup (like database connections or file handles), `fastapi-injectable` provides built-in support for controlling dependency lifecycles and proper resource management with error handling.

 Here's an example showing how to work with generator dependencies: